 Wei Wuxian led the tired horses back to the stable.
 The cold was still sharp on his skin despite the winter sun shining over them.
 He did not experience such physicality anymore, not for a long time, but his back braced for shivers all the same.
 Uncle Three manned the stables most of the time, as he was too old to participate in the more strenuous kind of manual work; he took the animals from Wei Wuxian with a bright, aged greeting, his suntanned face so wrinkled by time that his eyes were buried under folds of skin.

 Wei Wuxian visited Luo Fanghua next.

 She lived still in one of the earliest of the houses.
 As such, it was small, and only three others lived there with her, sharing two beds between them.
-Her ripe scent of berries was riper still after he pushed open the door, after hearing her call for him to enter; and Luo Fanghua herself was sat by a wall at the other end, sewing by candlelight.
+Her ripe scent of berries was riper still when he pushed open the door after hearing her call for him to enter.
+Luo Fanghua herself was sitting by a wall at the other end, sewing by candlelight.
 She had not been idle while her fever lasted: clothes of all kinds were strewn over tables and chairs, and piled onto one of the two beds.

 “You should be resting,” Wei Wuxian told her.

 He put the needles and thread she had requested he buy while he was away on a chair by her side.
 She took them immediately, testing the sharpness of a needle on her thumb in precise hands.
 A thin drop of blood beaded out of the prick like a tiny ruby; she sucked it dry and nodded to him.